How do you choose between a fixed or variable-rate mortgage?

 Here’s a brief overview of what your credit score looks like to lenders and mortgage brokers.
 The higher your credit score, the better rates you can qualify for.

-713 to 740: You have a good credit score.
-You should receive a very good interest rate on your mortgage and have plenty of options.
+670 to 739: You have a good credit score.
+You should receive a good interest rate on your mortgage and have plenty of options.

-575 to 659: In the eyes of banks and lenders, this is a below-average credit score.
-If your credit score is below 640, you might have trouble getting a conventional mortgage from a bank or online lender.
+575 to 659: You have a fair credit score.
+You might have trouble getting a conventional mortgage from a bank or online lender and would likely have to work with a subprime lender with fewer options and higher rates.
 Consider working on improving your credit score before applying for a mortgage.

 300 to 574: Your credit score is poor and needs improvement, but that’s OK.
 As your credit stands right now, you’d be considered a high-risk borrower.
-Even if you’re approved for a mortgage, you would end up paying extremely high interest rates.
+In the unlikely event that you’re even approved for a mortgage, you would end up paying extremely high interest rates.
 You should make an effort to improve your credit score in order to access better mortgage rates in the future.

 For every 20-point increment that your credit score drops, you’ll likely see small changes in the interest rate you’re offered.
 Lenders typically adjust their offer rates each time your credit score moves up or down by 20 points.